Commenting

 Logged-in users may flag any comments they feel are inappropriate or may be spam.
 To do that, logged-in users should click the 'Flag Inappropriate" link for the comment in question:

 That comment will be flagged as potential spam and/or inappropriate.
-It will only be visible to users with permission to manage comments.
-From the public interface, users with permission to manage comments can simply unflag the comment if it is not acceptable.
-If further action is needed, those users can go to the admin interface to unapprove or delete the comment if it is indeed inappropriate, report it as spam, or unflag it if it not spam or inappropriate.
+It will then only be visible to users with permission to manage comments.
+From the public interface, users with permission to manage comments can simply unflag the comment if it is acceptable.
+If further action is needed, those users can go to the admin interface to unapprove or delete the comment if it is indeed inappropriate, or report it as spam.

 Site builders might also consider defining and publishing a set of community standards so that everyone will have guidance about what is and is not considered inappropriate.